aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 ## I. Introduction

 The PBMM Accelerator Architecture is a comprehensive, multi-account AWS cloud architecture, designed for use within the Government of Canada for PBMM workloads.
-The Accelerator Architecture has been designed to address central identity and access management, governance, data security, network design, and comprehensive logging requirements per ITSG-22 specifications.
+The Accelerator Architecture has been designed to address central identity and access management, governance, data security, comprehensive logging, and network design/segmentation per ITSG-22 specifications.

 The Accelerator Architecture has been built with the following design principles in mind:

 1. Maximize agility, scalability, and availability
 2. Enable the full capability of the AWS cloud and do not artificially limit capabilities based on lowest common denominator supported capabilities of other cloud providers
 4. Be adaptable to evolving technological capabilities in the underlying platform being used in the architecture
-5. Allow for seamless auto-scaling and give potentially unlimited bandwidth as bandwidth requirements increase (or decrease) based on actual customer load.
-This is a key aspect of the value proposition of cloud computing
+5. Allow for seamless auto-scaling and provide unbounded bandwidth as bandwidth requirements increase (or decrease) based on actual customer load (a key aspect of the value proposition of cloud computing)
 6. High availability is paramount: the design stretches across two physical AWS Availability Zones (AZ), such that the loss of any one AZ does not impact application availability.
 The design can be easily extended to a third availability zone.